7 min read

 “Why can’t I think clearly anymore?” you might have asked yourself.

-An unclear mind can stem from various factors that influenced your lifestyle.
+An unclear mind can stem from various factors that influence your lifestyle.
 Sometimes, it’s the small and simple things you may have neglected that can make an impact on how you think and feel.

 • Sleep.
 Dealing with a sleeping disorder or simply not having quality rest will have a tremendous impact on your mental health.
 Studies suggest that lack of sleep can play a fundamental role in the development and intensity of physical and psychological health symptoms.

 • Nutrition.
-Jim Kwik, brain performance expert and trainer of Mindvalley’s Superbrain Quest, talks about the best brain foods to consume in order to improve your brain clarity and performance.
+Jim Kwik, a brain performance expert and the trainer of Mindvalley’s Superbrain Quest, talks about the best brain foods to consume in order to improve your brain clarity and performance.
 Poor nutrition can even lead to depression and a serious lack of mental clarity, according to this 2008 study.

 • Chronic stress.
 It’s no news that putting your body in a constant state of stress will release high levels of cortisol in your blood.
 This process results in poor circulation, meaning that your heart is sending less blood and oxygen to your brain (a physiological cause of mental fog).